DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Methods

 \subsection{Nav-Ensurance}

-To enhance the evaluation of safety and efficiency in navigation, we present a new metric, the Area Overlap Redundancy Index (AORI) (Section~\ref{subsubsec:aori}).
-Additionally, we develop Nav-Ensurance, including Multimodal Stuck Detection (Section~\ref {subsubsec:stuck_detection}), context-aware escape strategies (Section~\ref {subsubsec:escape}), and adaptive precision navigation (Section~\ref {subsubsec:precision}), to ensure that navigation systems operate reliably and effectively.
+To enhance the evaluation of safety and efficiency in navigation, we present a new metric Area Overlap Redundancy Index (AORI) (Section~\ref{subsubsec:aori}).
+Additionally, we develop Nav-Ensurance, including Multimodal Stuck Detection (Section~\ref {subsubsec:stuck_detection}), context-aware escape strategies (Section~\ref {subsubsec:escape}), and adaptive precision navigation (Section~\ref {subsubsec:precision}) to ensure navigation systems reliably and effectively.